Altera's Nios II Embedded Evaluation Kit (NEEK) Board Support Package

 Uses one block of flash memory to support the TargetOS NVRAM driver interface, providing non-volatile configuration parameters.
 These parameters, such as startup mode, baud rate, and network configuration, can be displayed and edited via the TargetOS boot menu.
 Applications can add their own configuration parameters and boot menu entries.

-Integrated with Blunk Microsystems' TargetTools™ integrated development environment (IDE) that includes source level debugger, compiler, assembler, linker, editor, GUI build tool, advanced kernel awareness, and built-in USBBlaster and over-Ethernet debug support.
+Integrated with Blunk Microsystems' CrossStep™ integrated development environment (IDE) that includes an integrated project builder and kernal-aware source code debugger, built-in USBBlaster and over-Ethernet debug support.

 Royalty-free.
 Includes full source code, user's manual, and one year of technical support.